 If the Slice Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.

-If the NR CGI Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.
+If the NR CGI Support List or the NR CGI Extended Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.
+If in E1 SETUP REQUEST message, the NR CGI Support List and the NR CGI Extended Support List IEs are omitted in the Supported PLMNs IE, it shall be interpreted as all NR-CGIs being supported at the gNB-CU-UP.

 If the QoS Parameters Support List IE is contained in the GNB-CU-UP E1 SETUP REQUEST message, the gNB-CU-CP shall store the corresponding information and it may take it into account for bearer context establishment.